CodyCodingCode/Covid-35/docs/utilities/Countries.md

 permalink: docs/utilities
 ---

-# Utilities
+# Countries and Organizations
 {: .no_toc }

-Explore the list of countries and organizations in Covid-35.
+Explore the list of all available actors in Covid-35.
 Click on each one to learn more!
 {: .fs-6 .fw-300 }